SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-7-singularity.md

 Instead, we will take advantage of the fact that Singularity can convert Docker images to the Singularity Image Format (SIF).
-This is great if there's a Docker image that you want to use on an HPC cluster such as Uppmax where you cannot use Docker.
+This is great if there's a Docker image that you want to use on an HPC cluster where you cannot use Docker.

 !!!
 Tip